 How Can nOps Help You With AWS Cloud Cost Optimization?

-To optimize costs and avoid “bill shock” caused due to anomalous spikes in the AWS costs, your infrastructure must align with the best practices guidance of the Cost Optimization pillar of the AWS Well-Architected Framework.
+To optimize costs and avoid bill shock caused by anomalous spikes in AWS costs, your infrastructure must align with the best practices guidance of the Cost Optimization pillar of the AWS Well-Architected Framework.
 Cost optimization needs to be a continuous process, which is challenging to perform manually.
 You can automate this process and eliminate surprises in your AWS bill by using nOps cloud management to:

-To address the issue and avoid billing anomalies, nOps cloud management offers machine learning-powered detection that identifies costs outside typical parameters.
+To avoid billing surprises, nOps cloud management offers machine learning-powered detection that identifies costs outside typical parameters.
 The detection is carried out by AWS account, region, resource, and employee, and real-time alerts can be activated, allowing immediate action.

 Let us help you save!
 Sign up for nOps or Book a demo call today.